The 1% Hypothesis of Mass Surveillance

 While that article circled around some specific security matters, it reminded me of that low probability suspicion of what if—what if—what the leaks entailed wasn’t entirely true?
 Why did indeed no one ever notice anything of this apparently vast, aggressive, criminal super-surveillance?
 Why does by now almost everything we know about global spying come from Edward Snowden?

-a), the test, we pretty clearly failed, no matter that media silenced some protests by barely reporting on them.
+a), the test, we pretty clearly failed, no matter that media effectively silenced some protests by barely reporting on them.
 We have not yet done nearly enough to hold back our governments; they shouldn’t be our governments anymore if we had done enough.
 (Surveillance is undemocratic.)

 This 1% hypothesis, as I’ll call it here, as unlikely as it must look given the heaps of Snowden evidence and Five Eyes government admissions, fits a page of the propaganda and research book that some institutions have been working on for more than a hundred years.
-Staging of dramatic events is something Bernays and Lippmann have propagated at the beginning of the last century, false flag attacks appear common, and there are a good number of rather freaky things some of our countries are purported to test.
+Staging of dramatic events is something Bernays and Lippmann have promoted at the beginning of the last century, false flag attacks appear common, and there are a good number of rather freaky things some of our countries have been purported to test.

-Yet this is all a mere thought experiment.
+Yet this is a thought experiment.
 Instead of downplaying the surveillance revelations by underestimating and doubting them, the hypothesis would amplify maliciousness, intransparency, and unaccountability of our governments.
 I’m not saying this is what has been happening; I’m not implying anything about my own beliefs, either (I’m a philosopher, and we ask questions).
 The only thing to take out of this is that in investigations of world affairs, which are usually criminal investigations, we should perhaps duly look into every corner at least once.

 About Me

-Jens Oliver Meiert, on September 30, 2021.
+Jens Oliver Meiert, on November 9, 2024.